lorduskordus/fedora-atomic/README.md

 > The [BlueBuild](https://blue-build.org/) project makes image building easy by allowing you to declare your modifications in yaml files using modules with an easy to understand syntax, serving as an abstraction to a classic containerfile.
 The images are built daily by default using a GitHub Action.

-These images have additional 'minimal' QoL changes applied on top and serve as a 'base' for building more personalised images, like:
+These images have additional QoL changes applied on top.
+They are supposed to be 'generic'.

+All the images have Bazzite & CoreOS kernel variants available.
+To minimize build failures related to the custom kernels & the included NVIDIA drivers, images with kernels other than Main are built on top of [Fedora Core](https://github.com/lorduskordus/fedora-core), which serves as a 'cache' of successfully built images that are then used here.

+All my experimenting, potentially breaking changes and heavy personalization is done on top of these images in:

 * [Fedora LK](https://github.com/lorduskordus/fedora-lk)